lehrblogger/lehrblogger.com-octopress/source/_posts/2012-01-06-secrets-make-you-slow.md

   - 529118658
 categories:
   - commentary
-excerpt: "Companies that are secretive about in-progress products are at a disadvantage."
+blurb: "Companies that are secretive about in-progress products are at a disadvantage."
-show_excerpt: true
+show_blurb: true
 thanks:
   - name: Jorge
     link: "http://twitter.com/jorgeo"